 Newport Exterminator is our HOA vendor and has discounted rates for owners.
 They may be contacted at (949) 261-0700 to schedule owner responsibility pest control.
-Pest Control paid for by the Association must be scheduled by Management.
+Termite treatment is owner responsibility.

 Cameras are allowed, but location needs to be approved by HOA and neighbors notified.
 ONLY one camera is allowed on the front of the home.
 Cameras in the carport are allowed, but in a location approved by HOA.
 See Arch. app, Security Camera Policy and Neighbor Notification form.

 What are the parking rules?